louisjensen/simple-logo-IDE/doc/DESIGN_PLAN.md

 ## Example Code
 * Individual Responsibilities
     * Louis: Front-end: External API
-        * Handle communication from front-end to parser
+        * Handle communication from front-end to back_end.parser
-        * Catch and display the exceptions/error messages received from back-end when trying to run a user command
+        * Catch and display the back_end.exceptions/error messages received from back-end when trying to run a user command
         * Handle the display updates received from the back-end
     * Ryan: Front-end: Internal API
         * Create the GUI components